 Good news: You can make a dent in that mountain of private data companies have on you.
 Tap or click here to get started.
 An integral part of the process is deleting or hiding your social media accounts.

-This security tip is brought to you by TotalAV, Kim’s pick for securing all your devices.
+This security tip is brought to you by our sponsor, TotalAV.
+Kim’s pick for securing all your devices.

 Most of us overshare on social media — and it hurts us